Vocabulary

 Talk suggests that two or more people are having a conversation.

-(Sometimes they are used with similar meaning)
+Sometimes they are used with similar meaning.
+There are also fixed expressions.

 Say is used with words.
 Structure: say something to somebody.